-The single- character display clears if you power-off the drive.
-Code Cause and Action No error occurred and no action is required.
-This code displays: 0 When power is cycled (turned off, then on) to the tape drive.
+The si The single-character display clears if you power-off the drive.
+Code Cause and Action ٥ No error occurred and no action is required.
+This code displays: No error occurred and no action is required.
+This code displays: When power is cycled (turned off, then on) to the tape drive.
 When diagnostics have finished running and no error occurred.
 NOTE: The single-character display is blank during normal operation of the tape drive.
-Cooling problem.
+1 Cooling problem.
 The tape drive detected that the recommended operating temperature was exceeded.
-Perform the following action: If a fan is present in the computer, ensure that it is rotating and is quiet.
-If not, replace the fan (for instructions about replacing the fan, see your computer's documentation).
-1 Remove any blockage that prevents air from flowing freely through the tape drive.
-3. Ensure that the operating temperature and airflow is within the specified range (see Specifications ).
-4. If the operating temperature is within the specified range and the problem persists, contact Dell technical support.
-The error code clears when you power-off the tape drive or place it in maintenance mode.
-Power problem.
+Perform the following action: If a fan is present in the system, ensure that it is rotating and is quiet.
+If not, replace the fan (for instructions about replacing the fan, see your system's documentation).
+Remove any blockage that prevents air from flowing freely through the tape drive.
+Ensure that the operating temperature and airflow is within the specified range (see "Specifications").
+If the operating temperature is within the specified range and the problem persists, contact Dell technical support.
+2 Power problem.
 The tape drive detected that the externally supplied power is either approaching the specified voltage limits (the drive is still operating) or is outside the specified voltage limits (the drive is not operating).
-Perform the following action: Ensure that the power connector is properly seated.
-2 Ensure that the proper dc voltages are being applied within the tolerances allowed (see Specifications ).
-If the proper voltages are being applied but the problem persists, contact Dell technical support.
-The error code clears when you power-off the tape drive or place it in maintenance mode.
-Firmware problem.
+Perform the following action: 1.
+Ensure that the power connector is properly seated.
+2. Ensure that the proper DC voltages are being applied within the tolerances allowed (see "Specifications").
+3. If the proper voltages are being applied but the problem persists, contact Dell technical support.
+3 Firmware problem.
 The tape drive determined that a firmware error occurred.
-Perform the following action: 3 Power the tape drive off and on, then retry the operation that produced the error.
+Perform the following action: Power the tape drive off and on, then retry the operation that produced the error.
 The error code clears when you power-off the tape drive or place it in maintenance mode.
-If the problem persists, download the latest firmware and retry the operation.
-Firmware or tape drive problem.
+If the problem persists, download the latest firmware and retry the operation. Ч Firmware or tape drive problem.
 The tape drive determined that a firmware or tape drive hardware failure occurred.
-Perform the following action: 4 Power the tape drive off and on, then retry the operation that produced the error.
+Perform the following action: Power the tape drive off and on, then retry the operation that produced the error.
 The error code clears when you power-off the tape drive or place it in maintenance mode.
-2. If the problem persists, download the latest firmware and retry the operation; if new firmware is not available, contact Dell technical support.
-5 Tape drive hardware problem.
-The drive determined that a tape path or read/write error occurred.
-To prevent damage to the drive or tape, the drive will not allow you to insert a cartridge if the current cartridge was successfully ejected.
-The error code may clear when you cycle power to the tape drive or place it in maintenance mode.
-If the problem persists, contact Dell technical support.
-Tape drive or media error.
-The drive determined that an error occurred, but it cannot isolate the error to faulty hardware or to the tape cartridge.
-Perform the following action: For Problems with Writing Data: If the problem occurred while the drive was writing data to the tape, and if you know the volume serial number (located on the cartridge label) of the tape cartridge loaded in the drive when the problem occurred, retry the operation with a different cartridge: If the operation succeeds, the original cartridge was defective.
-Copy data from the defective cartridge and discard it.
-1 If the operation fails and another drive is available, insert the cartridge into the other drive and retry the operation.
+If the problem persists, download the latest firmware and retry the operation; if new firmware is not available, contact Dell technical support.